petercorke/RVC3-python/RVC3/models/README.md

 ## The files

-For each bdsim model called `model` there can be many related files
+For each bdsim model called `model` there can be several related files

 | File name      |     Description                  |
 | -------------- | -------------------------------- |